Skip to main content

 1. Office Phone Systems Require Maintenance, Trained Resources, and Upgrades

 Although you may agree to an annual maintenance plan with the manufacturer, you may have to pay the installer an extra fee to perform software upgrades on your traditional phone system.
-Again, this is sometimes included in the initial year but rarely included in subsequent years.
+Again, this is sometimes included in the initial year but rarely in subsequent years.

 Untitled-1-2